sujee/ai-studio-cookbook/models/gpt-oss.md

 ### Fun Benchmark: "Pelican riding a bicycle" 🪿🚲

 Inspired by [Simon Willison](https://simonwillison.net/)'s fun experiment ([see here](https://simonwillison.net/tags/pelican-riding-a-bicycle/)), this benchmark is all about how well models generate quirky, imaginative responses.

+Prompt:

+> Generate an SVG of a pelican riding a bicycle

 You can see our full pelican tests [here](../fun/pelican-riding-bicycle/).